deeanalyst/Drosera-Network/README.md

 cast call 0x4608Afa7f277C8E0BE232232265850d1cDeB600E "isResponder(address)(bool)" OWNER_ADDRESS --rpc-url https://ethereum-holesky-rpc.publicnode.com
 ```
 * Replace `OWNER_ADDRESS` with your Trap's owner address.
 (Your main address that has deployed the Trap's contract)
-* If you get `true` as a response, then you have done all the steps successfully.
+* If you receive `true` as a response, it means you have successfully completed all the steps.

 ![image](https://github.com/user-attachments/assets/b6f89508-1ce4-46d6-8dcb-685ae7063d07)

-* It might take few minutes to successfully get `true` as a response.
+* It may take a few minutes to successfully receive `true` as a response

 ### Re-run Operator nodes
 ```